 Take sticky notes, for instance.
-Without the glue on the back, you couldn’t write yourself “do not forget” notes and slap them on the edge of your monitor as task reminders.
-Without the glue on the back, those “do not forget” notes would pile up, get shoved to the side of the desk, end up under papers to file or bills to pay, and eventually wind up fluttering to the floor to mix with the dust bunnies.
+Without the glue on the back, you couldn’t write yourself “don't forget” notes and place them on the edge of your monitor as task reminders.
+Without the glue on the back, those “don't forget” notes would pile up, get shoved to the side of the desk, end up under papers to file or bills to pay, and eventually wind up fluttering to the floor to mix with the dust bunnies.
 (I know this from bitter experience ;)

 1. Glue Concepts Together

 Instead of teaching a child the whole alphabet, then teaching him or her to relate sounds to each letter, try picking up an A, sound it, then pick up a T, sound it, then glue them together to make a word!

 Doing this will immediately show the child what letters and sounds are for, will show the child that combining letters together make words we can use to communicate with another person, and will encourage them to want to construct more words to use!
 Once the A and the T are glued together, you can pick up an F, sound it, and glue it to the front of AT.
 Eureka!
 Another word, and only three sounds used!